Shocking cases of domestic violence are leading young Chinese to question marriage - KTVZ

 By Nectar Gan, CNN

-Hong Kong (CNN) — A series of high-profile domestic violence cases in China, including a killing carried out in broad daylight that was captured on video and circulated widely on social media, has sparked outrage – and reignited a debate about the pitfalls of marriage.
+Hong Kong (CNN) — A series of high-profile domestic violence cases in China, including a killing carried out in broad daylight that was captured on video and circulated widely on social media, has sparked outrage – and reignited a debate among young people about the pitfalls of marriage.

 The killing in the eastern province of Shandong came to widespread public attention Monday after footage filmed by a witness was posted online.